Why is using good vocabulary so important in an essay?

 - Most Commonly Used Words in College Admissions Essays

-How to Choose Vocabulary Terms for College Admissions Essays
+How to Choose Vocabulary Terms for College Applications Essays

-Most Commonly Used Words in College Admissions Essays
+Best Words to Use in College Admissions Essays

 The following list of adjectives, verbs and nouns are the words commonly used in college admissions essays.
 Using these words will help you to effectively express yourself in a short essay of about 650 words.
 Let’s find out why they are effective terms using some specific examples within admissions essays.

 Adjectives are words that provide information about a noun.
-In college admissions essays, using strong adjectives will not only make your essay more visual and distinctive but also help you demonstrate that you can communicate well in English.
+When it comes to formatting college admissions essays, using strong adjectives will not only make your essay more visual and distinctive but also help you demonstrate that you can communicate well in English.
 The following adjectives signal to admissions officers that you are both a good college candidate and a capable writer.

 Definition: Able to express ideas and feelings clearly in words